Social problem film: 1970s

 A big theme among films of the 1970s was the Vietnam War; films such as The Deer Hunter (1978) and Apocalypse Now (1979) focused on exposing the extreme conditions, both mentally and physically, that soldiers face during deployment.

 The social problem film, on the other hand, came back to its common theme of returning veterans, exemplified by the critically acclaimed Coming Home (1978), which followed a woman whose husband was away on tour as she volunteers at the veteran hospital and befriends a crippled soldier.
 The way in which the film interacts with narrative and with its audience, however, demonstrated a shift in form that reflected attitudes of the time.
 The period through the 1960s and 1970s was when second-wave feminism became apparent, raising awareness about inequalities regarding many social issues, though it mainly focused on white upper-class feminism.
 This national consciousness of feminist ideals, combined with a wartime environment that was largely a failure, as well as the inability to fully care for veterans, is expressed through Coming Home's narrative and characters while also maintaining certain factors of the classic social problem film.
 The feminization of the Vietnam experience can be seen through the protagonist Luke, who is able to allow Sally to transcend her role as a stereotypical military wife, while also feminizing himself as he progresses into his move back to society.
 The more passive and stereotypically feminine he becomes, the more he is allowed to leave the horrors of Vietnam behind.
 This type of characterization differs greatly from the characters seen in earlier returning veteran social problem films, which often portrayed the veteran as ultra-masculine and his wife as a traditional homemaker.

 Furthermore, the narrative of Coming Home depicts a marked difference from earlier social problem films.
 Rather than pushing a didactic theme on the audience, the story goes back and forth between didacticism and following more of a soap-opera romance formula.
-(As result, it is sometimes difficult to discern what the film wants us to focus on.)
+(As result, it is sometimes difficult to discern what the film wants the viewers to focus on.)
 However, the film does maintain certain characteristics of the social problem film, such as a focused narrative, ending on a didactic speech, and usage of non-actors to portray the veterans at the hospital.